Joshfairhead/Obsidian/Immanent/Regen Foundation/Product/Alignment Memo.md

 ---

 ### Registry
-the Registry is a pretty key product in the Regen ecosystem; perhaps even the wider purpose of enDAOment depending on perspective.
+The Registry is a pretty key product in the Regen ecosystem; perhaps even the wider purpose of enDAOment depending on perspective.
 Currently the Registry is thinking about the Data and Groups modulse as well as workflows and feedback loops.
 - Foundation collects user stories (Gijs)
 - Registry collects use cases from discord threads and conversations (Rebecca)
 - Ledger gets informed (Josh) and helps translate with Tica for educational purposes